plone/meta/config/README.md

-Those options are to be stored, as it is mentioned on the comments themselves, on `.meta.toml`.
+Those options are to be stored, as it is mentioned on the comments themselves, in `.meta.toml`.

-This way, when the configuration files get re-generated, `plone/meta` reads the configuration on `.meta.toml` and re-applies the specific configuration on the other files.
+This way, when the configuration files get regenerated, `plone/meta` reads the configuration in `.meta.toml` and reapplies the specific configuration on the other files.

-See the specific configuration files sections below on how to extend/modify each configuration file.
+See the specific configuration files sections below on how to extend and modify each configuration file.

 ### Configuration philosophy